Franchises That Cost Less Than $100,000: Let’s Get Started

 -

-You can find franchises under $100K in industries like travel, cleaning, food kiosks, pet care, senior care, fitness, education, vending, auto repair, and more.
-The variety allows you to align your business with your interests and skills.
+You can find franchises in a lot of different fields that cost less than $100,000.
+Some of these fields are travel, cleaning, food kiosks, pet care, senior care, fitness, education, vending, auto repair, and more.
+You can choose from a wide range of options that fit your interests and skills.

 -

-12. What’s the difference between the franchise fee and the total investment?
+What is the difference between the total investment and the franchise fee?

-The franchise fee is the upfront cost to join a franchise system.
-The total investment includes the franchise fee plus additional costs like equipment, training, insurance, licenses, marketing, and working capital.
+The franchise fee is the money you have to pay upfront to join a franchise.
+The franchise fee is only part of the total investment.
+Other costs include equipment, training, insurance, licenses, marketing, and working capital.

 -

-13. Are low-cost franchises better than starting a business from scratch?
+Are franchises that cost less than starting a business from scratch better?

 -